nichoth/h-shopping-cart/readme.md

 # h shopping cart

+Work in progress.
 Pass in a hyperscript function and data object, return HTML.

 ## install